yousefelassal/quote-cron/README.md

 > Kindness is the language which the deaf can hear and the blind can see.

 > Time you enjoy wasting, was not wasted.

+> Never tell people how to do things.
+Tell them what to do and they will surprise you with their ingenuity.